solkim-83/tp/docs/UserGuide.md

 ---

-## 2. About
+## 2. About [Illio Suardi, Wu Bangyi]
 This document provides you with all necessary information on the installation and complete usage of Athena.
+To get started, you may refer to the [Quick Start](#3-quick-start) section below.
-You will be able to find comprehensive descriptions of all available features in our Commands section and the Quick Start section will get Athena up and running easily.
+You will also be able to find comprehensive descriptions of all available features in our [Commands](#4-features) section.

 The guide also uses the following symbols and formatting:

-* Words that looks like [this](#About) can be clicked to navigate you to the related section or its relevant pages.
+* Words that looks like [this](#2-about) can be clicked to navigate you to the related section or its relevant pages.
 * Words that looks like `this` are words related to user input or the commands of Athena.
 * Words that looks like <kbd>this</kbd> are keys that you can press using your keyboard.